Q: What do I need to apply?

 A: It is incumbent upon the applicant to notify us of address changes.

 Q: When will I be notified?

 A: Decisions are made on a rolling basis, and all decisions will be made by mid-May.
 We understand that some schools may notify you, and therefore require a deposit from you, earlier than that.
 You will need to decide whether to play it safe and put down a deposit on a school you may not attend.
 We cannot act more quickly on your application because you heard from another school first.

 Q: If I am not accepted during the early decision process, will my application be held and reviewed for regular decision?

 A: Because the same review process is utilized for both early and regular decision applications, we will not hold early decision applications for re-review in the regular decision process.

-A: The Admissions Committee will begin to review applicants on the waitlist after all decisions have been mailed, generally in late May to mid June.
+A: The Admissions Committee will begin to review applicants on the waitlist after all decisions have been mailed, generally in late May to mid-June.
+Please be advised that this review often continues throughout the summer and up until the start of class.
 The waitlist is not ranked.
 Candidates on the waitlist will receive a second full-file review by the Committee, so candidates are encouraged to submit additional new information, such as updated resumes and statements of interest.
 No set number of seats in the entering class are reserved for candidates on the waitlist, and decisions to admit candidates from the waitlist are made on a space available basis.